 This keto southern cornbread dressing recipe is made with my “cornbread” but if you prefer using a “white” bread you can successfully do so with the following keto bread options.

 Some of these recipes use a combination of almond and coconut flour, while others use only almond or coconut flour exclusively.

-Similar to this low carb stuffing recipe you’ll need to bake a batch of the bread then slice into small pieces, and toast in the oven to help draw out the moisture before adding the dressing ingredients.
+Similar to this low-carb stuffing recipe you’ll need to bake a batch of the bread then slice it into small pieces, and toast in the oven to help draw out the moisture before adding the dressing ingredients.

 Using Cornbread Extract In Keto Cornbread Stuffing